golobby/config/README.md

 #### Feeding using Json feeder

 Storing configuration data in a JSON file could be a brilliant idea.
-The example below shows how to use Json feeder.
+The example below shows how to use the Json feeder.

 `config.json`: